gecko-robotics/pygecko/examples/tcp/readme.md

     - `GeckoPy.Publisher()`: creates a publisher that allows you to publish messages to a topic

-## Uncommon

-For simplicity, we create a `GeckoCore` process to route messages between processes in this program.
-Typically, you would run `geckocore` from the command line in a separate window.
+This does not use `geckolauncher.py`, but just starts a bunch of processes that call `GeckoPy`.

+# Running

+Open two windows, in one, run `geckocore.py` and the other run `tcp.py`.